camsmith293/CS4641_HW2/README.txt

 and pass that along with the corresponding fitness function as parameters to the learn_optimization problem method

+GeneticAlgorithmOptimizer is unique in that you must use special fitness functions (fitness_fourpeaks_ga as opposed to fitness_fourpeaks as it is in the others)

+If learning kColors, be sure to set the optimizer's minimize attribute when it is constructed in learn_optimization problem

 Implemented using Python 3.4.3
 Packages Used:
 --Install all using pip3 for best results--